dzeke/ColoradoRiverFutures/PilotFlexAccounting/README.md

 ## Tool Organization
 The tool is organized as a spreadsheet.
  * Rows represent the components of an interactive water budget for Lake Powell-Lake Mead system.
-Interactive means some components of the water budget are physical data and calculations, other components are choices by the people who use the tool.
+Interactive means some components of the water budget (cell fill) are:
+   * Physical watershed data (Peach fill, blue text) such as inflows and reservoir evaporation,
+   * Political (player) decisions (Orange fill, white text) such as individual water consumption and conservation,
+   * Calculations (Grey fill), and
+   * Facilitation steps (White fill).
  * Columns represent years.
+Each year has a natural inflow to Lake Powell, Grand Canyon Tributary flow (between Lake Powell and Lake Mead), and Natural flow between Hoover Dam and the US-Mexico boarder.
 Results from the end of one year carry on to the beginning of the next year.
- * Cell fill indicates the type of component:
-   * Peach fill, blue text: Physical watershed data (such as inflows and reservoir evaporation)
-   * Orange fill, white text: Political (player) decisions (such as individual water consumption and conservation),
-   * Grey fill: Calculations, and
-   * White fill: Facilitation steps.

 ## Requirements to Synchronously Use
 1. A Google account.
 [Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp)